NICHD-BSPC/llm/docs/tools.rst

    refresh.py --full --remote biowulf.nih.gov

-Export short-lived AWS credentials and push them to a remote system.
-This is useful when the remote tool should use already-exported credentials instead of trying to refresh SSO itself:
+Refresh all and push credentials to a remote system.
+This exports AWS session credentials as :file:`~/.aws/credentials.json` and configures the ``llm-export`` profile on the remote:

 .. code-block:: bash

-   refresh.py --export-creds --remote biowulf.nih.gov
+   refresh.py --remote biowulf.nih.gov

 See what files will be pushed with ``--full``: